 Piccolo and Effects Snare Drums have become some of the most widely used and best selling Snare Drums in popular music today.
 Their crisp brilliant attack and tight sound with excellent projection have led many players to use them as both a secondary and primary snare.
-Pearl’s 13’x3′ Piccolo Snare Drums are available with your choice of Brass, Maple or Steel shell.
+Pearl’s 13’x3′ The Stewart Copeland snare drum are available with your choice of Brass, Maple or Steel shell.

 Spaun Acrylic Vented Snare